PeterDomanski/BG-Prediction-for-Type-1-Diabetics-using-DRL/README.md

 ```
 tensorboard --logdir .
 ```
-Or specify the total path to the directory, e.g.,
+Or specify the absolute path to the directory, e.g.,
 ```
 tensorboard --logdir /home/my_project/logs/log2022-03-11_11-49-13
 ```